BurcinSayin/ButterflyValley/Secret/Organization_Butterfly_Valley.md

 # Butterfly Valley

 ## Founding
 Butterfly Valley was founded by Ariadne Timeweaver, Zephyr Vialwright and Eoghan Moonseer in response to their visions of a dystopian future ruled by a time manipulating organisation.
-Realizing the immense threat posed by a poissible organization with the ability to manipulate the timeline, these tree visionaries created Butterfly Valley as a bastion of hope and resistance against those who would abuse the power of time manipulation.
+Realizing the immense threat posed by a possible organization with the ability to manipulate the timeline, these three visionaries created Butterfly Valley as a bastion of hope and resistance against those who would abuse the power of time manipulation.

 ## Headquarters
 To protect itself from the temporal machinations of "The Eternal Vanguard", Butterfly Valley established its headquarters on a unique demi-plane, isolated from all timelines.
 This plane, known as the Bastion, exists outside the normal flow of time.
 Anyone who enters the Bastion is effectively removed from their original timeline.

+### The Bastion's Geography
+The Bastion consists of a large, habitable island surrounded by imposing mountain ranges.
+The landmass contains all necessary natural resources to sustain life:

+- Numerous freshwater springs, rivers, and lakes
+- Rich, fertile valleys perfect for farming
+- Dense forests providing timber and game
+- Abundant mineral deposits in the mountains
+- Natural cavern systems throughout the ranges
+- Rolling hills and meadows for grazing livestock

+While there is no sun, the demiplane experiences regular 12-hour cycles of brightening and dimming, providing a day/night rhythm for inhabitants.
+The source of this illumination appears to be the demiplane itself, creating a diffuse light that permeates the atmosphere.
+The climate remains temperate year-round, making it ideal for agriculture and comfortable living.

 ### Life in the Bastion
-The Bastion is more than just a headquarters - it's a fully-functioning society, with all the necessary infrastructure to support its inhabitants indefinitely.
+The Bastion is more than just a headquarters - it's a fully-functioning society, with all the necessary resources and infrastructure to support its inhabitants indefinitely.

-- **Food Production**: The Bastion has vast hydroponic farms and artificially-lit greenhouses, which provide a constant supply of fresh fruits, vegetables, and grains.
-The organization also maintains herds of livestock in specially-designed habitats.

-- **Water**: The demi-plane has its own water cycle, with purification systems ensuring a steady supply of potable water for drinking, hygiene, and agriculture.

-- **Energy**: The Bastion harnesses energy from the unique properties of the demi-plane itself.
-Specialized generators convert the ambient magical energy into electricity, providing power for all the settlement's needs.

-- **Housing**: Inhabitants live in comfortable, modular housing units that can be easily expanded as the population grows.
-These units are designed to be energy-efficient and low-maintenance.

-- **Recreation**: To maintain morale and mental well-being, the Bastion has various recreational facilities, including parks, sports fields, libraries, and communal spaces for socializing and events.

-- **Education**: The Resistance operates schools and training facilities to educate children born in the Bastion and to help new recruits adjust to life in the demi-plane.

-- **Healthcare**: The Bastion has well-equipped medical facilities staffed by skilled healthcare professionals to keep the population healthy.
+- **Agriculture**: Vast farmlands in the fertile valleys produce grains, vegetables, and fruits.
+Orchards dot the gentler slopes, while livestock grazes in the meadows.
+Traditional farming methods, enriched by generations of experience, ensure bountiful harvests.

+- **Water**: The demi-plane's natural water cycle provides abundant fresh water through springs, rivers, and lakes.
+Water wheels harness the power of flowing rivers for mills and other necessary machinery.

+- **Resources**: The forests provide timber for construction and firewood, while quarries in the mountains yield stone for building.
+Traditional crafts flourish, from blacksmithing to woodworking, supporting the community's needs.

+- **Settlements**: The inhabitants live in well-built homes of stone and wood, constructed to last generations.
+Communities are typically built near water sources and farming areas, with defensive positions in the higher ground.

+- **Recreation**: Gardens, communal gathering spaces, and natural areas provide places for relaxation and community activities.
+Libraries preserve knowledge, while training grounds prepare new members for their duties.

+- **Education**: Traditional schools teach both practical skills and academic knowledge, while specialized training prepares members for their roles in protecting the timeline.

+- **Healing**: Skilled healers maintain infirmaries stocked with herbs and natural remedies, tending to the community's health needs through traditional medicine and magical healing.

 ### Natural Hazards and Predators
 While the Bastion is designed to be a safe haven, it is not without its dangers.
 The unique nature of the demi-plane gives rise to several natural hazards and predators that the inhabitants must contend with.